se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 2. [Start learning TypeScript](https://www.typescriptlang.org/docs/home.html) - Development in Angular relies heavily on TypeScript.
 You can start learning the basics of the new language from its official website.

 3. [The official Angular website](https://angular.io/guide/quickstart) - offers a good tutorial to get started.
-It shows you how to build and run a simple Hello World application in Angular.
+It shows you how to build and run a simple "Hello World" application in Angular.

 4. [Build your first Angular app](https://scrimba.com/g/gyourfirstangularapp) - You are recommended to complete this course taught by an Angular expert.
 It teaches you the important concepts of Angular in the form of interactive tutorials.